-If you are pregnant and outside the known range of the Aedes mosquito, consult EWG’s repellent guide to learn about your risk of other mosquito-borne diseases.
+If you are pregnant and outside the known range of the Aedes mosquito, consult EWG’s repellent guide to learn about your risk from other mosquito-borne diseases.

-Use synthetic repellents approved by the U.S. Environmental Protection Agency, and follow label instructions closely.
+Use synthetic repellents approved by the EPA and follow label instructions closely.
 Here are the details:

 DEET is the only insect repellent that has been tested on pregnant women.
 These studies involved 897 women who applied DEET daily during their second and third trimesters.
-At age one, the children of these mothers showed no birth defects, changes in body size or developmental problems.
+At 1 year old, the children of these mothers showed no birth defects, changes in body size or developmental problems.5

 No studies have examined the children of women who applied DEET during the first trimester.